 “Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”

-one another
+Forgive one another

-We need to learn to live with one another.
 “One another” means one another of the same kind.
-This refers to fellow Christians.
-We need to learn to live with fellow Christians.
+This term of relationship refers to fellow Christians.
+We need to learn to live in harmony with fellow Christians.

 Principle: